nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 ### 3.1.
 Padding Machine States

 A padding machine is a finite state machine where each state specifies a different style of padding.
-Transitions between states occur using various types of events as specified in XXX.

 As an example of a simple padding machine, you could have a state machine with the following states: `[START] -> [SETUP] -> [HTTP] -> [END]` where the